katahiromz/EGA/EGA-Manual.md

 Does loop while `expr` is non-zero.
 The arguments will be evaluated in order.
 Returns the last argument.
-You can break the loop by `break` function.
+You can break the execution by `break` function.

 ### EGA '`dump`' Function